Whale Watching in Sydney: A Comprehensive Guide

 Long Reef on the Northern Beaches is popular for whale watching in Sydney

-There are some lovely walking paths, and other than the path down to the water, the area is dog-friendly.
+There are some lovely walking paths, and the area is dog-friendly, other than the path down to the water.

-Getting there: the B1 Mona Vale bus from Wynyard takes 1 hour but is a very scenic ride.
+Getting there: The B1 Mona Vale bus from Wynyard takes 1 hour, but it is a very scenic.

 Tips: Great spot to watch hang-gliders in good weather.
 Be sure to stop at the Upper Crust pie shop on Pittwater Road.